osm2pgsql-dev/osm2pgsql-website/_manual-v2/A-preparing-input-data.md

 renumber`](https://docs.osmcode.org/osmium/latest/osmium-renumber.html){:.extlink} command
 for this.

-Older versions of osm2pgsql will sometimes work or appear to work with negative ids, but it is not recommended to rely on this, because the processed data might be corrupted.
-Versions from 1.3.0 warn when you are using negative ids.
-From version 1.4.0 on, only positive ids are allowed.
-{:.note}

 #### Handling Unsorted OSM Data

 OSM data files are almost always sorted, first nodes in order of their ids,